Consular Processing Attorney in Fort Myers

-We Can Help You Apply for a Green Card Abroad
+Guidance on Applying for a Green Card from Abroad

 Depending on the circumstances, some individuals hoping to apply for a green card must do so through a process calling consular processing.
 Consular processing is the procedure of applying for a green card through a consulate in a foreign country.